Hawaii Motel Prices in 2026: Average Rates by Island and Season

 Hawaii Lodging Taxes Explained

-So you’ll want to confirm every tax and fee upfront to estimate the real nightly total.
-On $300, that new 0.75% line alone adds about $2.25.
+Always confirm every tax and fee upfront.
+On $300, that new 0.75% line alone adds about $2.25, so the details matter.

 1. Ask for the all-in nightly rate with every tax itemized.

-Resort Fees And Parking
+Resort Fees and Parking

-In Waikiki, valet averages about $55/night, while garages commonly land $47–$65.
+In Waikiki, valet parking averages about $55/night, and garages commonly run $47–$65.

 Parking, Breakfast, and Other Motel Add-Ons